dangtrivan15/cake-assignment/README.md

 3. Go to `http://localhost:8080`, login with username `airflow` and password `airflow`, then trigger the DAG `cake_sftp_pipeline`.
 Wait until the workflow finishes.
 4. Come back to the repository and you will see that the data in the source has been transferred to the destination.
-There was a transformation that convert all `\s` characters to `_` so you should see that effect in the destination.
+There is a transformation that convert all `\s` characters to `_` so you should see that effect in the destination.

 > ***NOTE***
 >